 Nine bodies were recovered, some being buried Llandwa, with the majority buried in the churchyard at Granston, close to where the ship was wrecked.
 The gravestone at Granston is dedicated to both Captain and crew.

 Interest in the wreck of the CHARLES HOLMES continued after the fateful night of the gale.
+An advert for the sale material scattered around Abermawr and Aberbach by the Lloyds agent appeared for the 3 November 1859.
 Potter's Electric News reported the case of a man fined 1 shilling for stealing part of the cargo being brought before the Dewsland Azzizes.
 Further short notices appeared later in 1859 and into 1860.
 The Pembrokeshire Herald reporting divers at work and advertising an auction of the salvaged articles.

 BSAC Wreck Register 1988, Addendum 2 to Vol 1 and 3, 50 (293)